 Brosix: More Than an Instant Messaging App

-While GroupMe and Whatsapp might be enough for the average user, people that are concerned about data safety will hardly find them reassuring enough.
+While GroupMe and WhatsApp might be enough for the average user, people who are concerned about data safety will hardly find them reassuring enough.

 Those people are exactly the kind of users we had in mind when creating Brosix: a team messenger that puts safety first.